prodgang/proofs/README.md

 ### Poset

 $\leq$ is a partial order.
-Proofs are straightforward.
+Proofs are straightforward, but lean translations tricky (see poset.lean)

 Reflexivity:
 * $0 \leq 0$ by (1)